WillianFuks/djwto/README.md

 - **Customizable**.
 Add your own code when you see fit.
 - **Full Auth Layer**: protect your views by requiring the JWT tokens to be present in the income request.
 Also available for the permissions layer.

-Complete documentation is also available.
+Complete [documentation](https://djwto.readthedocs.io/en/latest/?) is also available at ReadTheDocs.

 ## Installation